wilsonmar/wilsonmar.github.io/_posts/2017-05-09-selenium-setup.md

 0. Run file <tt>demo_mod4.ipynb</tt> in Jupyter to use the soup class to scrape quotes attributed to Soccer player Wayne Rooney from premierleague.com.

+   NOTE: There is an error in this script.

-0. Additional Python code in Jupyter for other work can include Machine Learning such as sentiment analysis.
+0. Additional Python code that can be added in Jupyter for other work can include Machine Learning such as sentiment analysis.
 The course author's <a target="_blank" href="https://github.com/pratheerth">personal GitHub</a>

 Additional information: